Polyurethane Temperature Range

 Applications with long-term operating temperatures below -0°F can stiffen the urethane, altering the material's physical properties.
 Temperatures lower than -80°F will turn the material brittle, therefore, increase the likelihood of tearing and/or ripping apart.

 Thermoset polyurethanes can be custom formulated to meet the toughest applications.
-From almost an endless range of physical properties, consisting of either a dual hardness, conductive, flame and/or abrasion resistant properties - we can custom formulate it all!
-To start your custom formulated part, upload your design here.
+From almost an endless range of physical properties, consisting of either a dual durometer, conductive, flame and/or abrasion resistant properties - we can custom formulate it all!
+To learn more about our high-performance materials for improved performance, download our data sheet, here, or click the banner below.